-The decarbonisation pathways for all G20 countries, and the global scenario, were developed with the One Earth Climate Model (OECM), noting that the overall remaining carbon budget cannot exceed 450 GtCO2 between 2020 and 2050 if we are to limit the mean global temperature rise to +1.5°C with a likelihood of well over 50%.
+The decarbonisation pathways for all countries and regions, and the global scenario, were developed with the One Earth Climate Model (OECM), noting that the overall remaining carbon budget cannot exceed 450 GtCO2 between 2020 and 2050 if we are to limit the mean global temperature rise to +1.5°C with a likelihood of well over 50%.
 The OECM is an integrated energy assessment model that covers the entire energy system of a country or region, broken down into 16 industry-specific sectors.
 The methodology was developed by the Institute for Sustainable Futures at the University of Technology Sydney, with the support of the Institute of Networked Energy Systems and Energy Systems Analysis of the German Aerospace Center and in close co-operation with the finance sector of the Net-Zero Asset Owners Alliance and the United Nations Principles for Responsible Investment.

 The methodology of the OECM provides high technical resolution and has been extensively documented in the scientific literature: